 EU countries reporting for Europe or home country only

-Internal labor market map (n=57 organizations)
+Internal labour market map (n=57 organisations)

-What is an internal labor market map?
+What is an internal labour market map?

 - Balance, or imbalance, of representation of various groups by career level

 - The degree of organisational or career hierarchy and the overall velocity of talent movement in, through and out of the organisation over time

 - The extent to which an organisation “buys” its talent via hiring or “builds” its talent through promotion — which can disproportionately affect different subgroups

 - The presence of bottlenecks in rates of advancement overall and for any given group

 - Unwanted differences in talent losses between different groups